isotopp/isotopp.github.io/_posts/2020-09-07-mysql-generated-columns-and-virtual-indexes.md

 Rows matched: 1  Changed: 0  Warnings: 0
 {% endhighlight %}

 So if you aren't actually writing to `c`, you are allowed to write to `c`.
-That sounds stupid until you define a view on t1 that includes `c` and is considered updateable - by allowing this construct, it stays updateable, even if it includes `c`.
+That sounds stupid until you define a view on `t1` that includes `c` and is considered updatable - by allowing this construct, it stays updatable, even if it includes `c`.

 Filling in the correct value is not the same as `default` and does not work: